epfl-sdf/openid_cli_hello_world/README.md

 # openid_hello_world

-Go to https://oxd.gluu.org/ to get your oxd license to get your licence informations (licence id, public key, public password and licence password).
+Go to https://oxd.gluu.org/ to get your oxd license to get your license informations (license id, public key, public password and license password).

-Edit the oxd-conf.json file in the conf directory with your your oxd licence informations.
+Edit the oxd-conf.json file in the conf directory with your your oxd license informations.